kk7nc/Text_Classification/README.rst

 -------------

-Text lemmatization is process in NLP to replaces the suffix of a word with a different one or removes the suffix of a word completely to get the basic word form (lemma).
+Text lemmatization is the process of eliminating redundant prefix or suffix of a word and extract the base word (lemma).

 .. code:: python